Table of Contents

 Writing Critique Groups

-One of the best things you can do to improve your writing skills, and to make a better book, is to attend writer critique groups.
-These consists of anywhere from 3 or 4 writers to as many as 50, all with the intent of receiving help for their writing and helping others get better.
+One of the best things you can do to improve your writing skills and make a better book is to attend writer critique groups.
+These consist of anywhere from 3 or 4 writers to as many as 50, all with the intent of receiving help for their writing and helping others get better.

-You can find critique groups in Meetup.Com.
+You can find critique groups on Meetup.com.
 Once you find one, attend as a guest.
 Bring along a few pages to read.
 Other writers will provide a few minutes of critique on your work, and you will have the opportunity to help them with their work.
 Believe it or not, helping other writers can be just as valuable as getting help.

 People to Write Book Reviews

 If you want to sell books, you need to get at least 20 book reviews on Amazon.
-The more reviews you can get (mostly positive ones, of course) the better.
-Verified reviews, meaning the reviewer bought the book, are more important for Amazon rankings.
-Unverified reviews (the book was not bought by the reviewer) was not purchased by the reviewer.
+The more reviews you can get, mostly positive ones of course, the better.
+Verified reviews, meaning the reviewer bought the book, are more important for Amazon rankings than unverified reviews.

 Getting book reviews is one of the biggest difficulties for most writers.